 Learn About the Park

 Fort Scott's story spans one of the most critical eras of our nation's history.
-While its buildings are restored to their 1840s appearance, its stories are of Indian Removal, westward expansion, Bleeding Kansas, the Civil War, and the Railroad years.
-Explore more about Fort Scott's history and watch a 23 minute movie online by going to the History and Culture section.
+While its buildings are restored to their 1840s appearance, its stories are of Indian Removal, Westward Expansion, Bleeding Kansas, the Civil War, and the Railroad years.
+Explore more about Fort Scott's history and watch a 23 minute movie online by visiting our History and Culture corner.

-The Education section has information about Fort Scott's curriculum based education programs for both K-4th grade and 5th-8th grade, Also included are descriptions about the site's distance learning programs and other onsite programs available to school groups.
+Our Education webpages provide information about Fort Scott's curriculum based education programs for both K-4th grade and 5th-8th grade students.
+These pages also include descriptions about the site's distance learning programs and other onsite programs available to school groups.

-The Kids and Youth section has links to our junior ranger program (copies of the booklet are posted online and information about other kids programs, such as the site;s popular Trailblazer program.
+Our Kids and Youth webpage has links to our Junior Ranger program, including online copies of the booklet and information about other kids programs, such as the site's popular Trailblazer program.

-Also included are links to Park News, Park Management and information about our park store which is run by a cooperating association, Western National Parks Association.
+Learn more about Park News, Park Management, and our park store which is run by a cooperating association, Western National Parks Association.

 Park footer